jeansung/SumPlusPlus/documents/description.md

 I did find test creation tools online for teachers, for example, [here](https://www.easytestmaker.com/), [here](http://www.schoolhousetech.com/Test/), and [here](http://www.quizinator.com/).
 Some of these tools do provide the option to categorize different types of problems with tags, but none of these tools are concerned with making tests that incorporate custom constraints  or using numerical methods to analyze the test's properities.

 **If so, what are they, and how might they influence your language design and implementation?**
-Not applicable becaue of my answer to the previous question.
+Not applicable because of my answer to the previous question.

 ## Language design
 **If you had to capture your DSL's design in one sentence, what would it be?**
-Takes a set of (type, difficuly) pair and check it against a set of rules to see if the input is consistent against the rules.
+Takes a set of (type, difficulty) pair and check it against a set of rules to see if the input is consistent against the rules.

 **What constitutes a program in your language?**
 A program is a set of (type, difficulty) pairs and a set of one or more rules.